codygreen/llm_api_server/objective6/README.md

 response.json()
 ```

+Lets examine what is happening in this file:

 - a sample text of the [founding of F5](https://my.f5.com/manage/s/article/K245).
 - static JWT to authorization the API call.
 - post to the _/summarize/_ API endpoint.